johnkgh/johnkgh.github.io/_posts/2023-06-30-ptarmigan.md

 <!--more-->

 We started at Cascade Pass and opted to exit out Miner's Ridge, with splitter weather over all four days.
-There were many highlights of the trip, but I think my favorite by far is the vista on top of Dome Peak, unquestionably the best mountain views I've ever had in my life.
+There were many highlights of the trip, but I think my favorite by far is the vista on top of Dome Peak which is unquestionably the best mountain views I've ever had in my life.
 I would even go far as to say the classic Ptarmigan Traverse might not be worth it if Dome is skipped, so go get it!

 ## Cascade Pass Trailhead → Yang Yang Lakes